 Sustained viral remission, also known as a functional cure, refers to treatment or vaccination that would result in prolonged undetectable levels of HIV without regular therapy.

 Effective ART allows HIV to remain suppressed in blood and tissues without replication to high levels.
-However, this effective treatment does not result in a cure for the disease because HIV can prevent these drugs and the immune system's natural response, remaining latent in a small number of long-lived immune cells.
+However, this effective treatment does not cure the disease because HIV can prevent these drugs and the immune system's natural response by remaining latent in a small number of long-lasting immune cells. life.
 This small amount of HIV that persists in people on ART is called the HIV reservoir.

-While individuals on ART with reproduction of suppressed hiv are much less likely to spread the virus or suffer from most of the symptoms and complications arising from HIV infection, such as the level of HIV in their blood known as viral load, will revert to harmful levels if they stop ART on account of the viral reservoir.
-Many people who are on ART with undetectable viral loads can live fully, with healthy lives and no risk of transmitting the virus to others, but maintaining this status requires regular treatment and draconian discipline.
+While individuals on ART with suppressed hiv reproduction are much less likely to spread the virus or suffer from most symptoms and complications from HIV infection, such as the level of HIV in their blood known as viral load, will revert to harmful levels if they interrupt ART due to the viral reservoir.
+Many people on ART with undetectable viral loads can live fully, with healthy lives and without the risk of transmitting the virus to others, but maintaining this condition requires regular treatment and draconian discipline.